LEGAL & ENFORCEMENT DEPARTMENTS: Civil, Criminal, Appellate

 Chief Criminal Deputy

-Spencer Austin joins the Attorney General’s Office with nearly four decades of legal experience as a recognized leader in the Utah and national legal communities.
+Spencer Austin joins the Attorney General’s Office with over four decades of legal experience as a recognized leader in the Utah and national legal communities.
 In 1979, he joined Parsons Behle & Latimer’s Litigation practice group where he concentrated on commercial litigation, environmental law, and white collar crime matters.
 Prior to joining the firm, Mr. Austin was a deputy Salt Lake County attorney from 1975-1979.
 As deputy county attorney, he was assigned to the Career Criminal Prosecution Unit that specialized in prosecuting high profile cases within the state of Utah.
 Mr. Austin was an adjunct professor of law at the University of Utah College of Law in the Trial Advocacy Program from 1980 to 1993.
 He has also been a faculty member for the National Institute for Trial Advocacy in Tucson, Arizona.
 He has spoken at numerous conferences and seminars on environmental white collar crime and related topics.
 He received his B.S. from the University of Utah in Psychology and is a graduate from the University Utah, S.J.
 Quinney School of Law.
+Mr. Austin has served as the Chief Criminal Deputy in the Utah Attorney General’s Office since 2014.
+He had also served as a member of the Peace Officer Standards Training Council since 2014, and he was recently elected Vice-Chairman.

 POLICY / ADMINISTRATION / OUTREACH